 This recipe is quick and easy and delicious.

-Pair this with a great salad and some Pearled Couscous with Raisins, Almonds and Feta for a hearty but simple weekday meal.
+Pair this with a great salad and some Pearled Couscous with Raisins, Almonds and Feta for hearty but simple weekday meal.

-1 tablespoon of coarse mustard
+- 1 tbsp coarse mustard

-4 turkey cutlets
+- 4 turkey cutlets

-Throw in a splash of wine and the rest of the maple syrup.
-Add the fresh tarragon and cook for another 6-8 minutes.
-The cutlets are thin and don’t take long.
+- Add the coarse mustard and a tablespoon of the maple syrup.
+Add the fresh tarragon and cook for another 6-8 minutes on medium heat.

-Start to finish this should take no more than 15 minutes.
+- Start to finish, this should take no more than 15 minutes